DomiKamu/OhmerPrems/README.md

 The dot-matrix display (DMD) reports the current selected channel (number indicated at top-left, channel LED does exactly the same thing), the current loaded drum machine for active (selected) channel, and its current instrument.

 This module supports monophonic cables only.

+Since OhmerPrems v1.0.2, both Initialize, Randomize and Preset (from file, or via copy/paste) from context-menu, are fully supported.

 ------